liamwalsh1980/Milestone-Project-1/README.md

 **EA Response - There would be advice on the website to support this parent, often related to encouraging routines and good habits to get into.**

     1. Go to the resource page
     1. On this page the user will see some advice and ideas to read.
-It's likely that theres an article that will help this parent as this is a very common issue for parents with an Autistic teenager.
+It's likely that there's an article that will help this parent as this is a very common issue for parents with an Autistic teenager.

 1. I have five children.
 The two youngest have been diagnosed with Autism at different levels on the spectrum.
 I spend a lot of time with them which leaves little time left to spend with my older children and husband.
 I am in need of some support to free up more time whilst keeping all my children happy and entertained. **EA Response - by subscribing to the Embrace Autism mailing list, this parent will get regular updates with new ideas, tips and advice to help free up more time with all members of the family.
 The user can also take a look at the useful links to see whether one of the charities can offer some additional advice.**